Gabriel-Dalton/velocity-tracker-tks/README.md

 - **Top 3 Task Reviews**: Track yesterday’s top 3 tasks with checkboxes for completion and notes on unfinished tasks.
 - **Top 3 for Tomorrow**: Plan the top 3 tasks for the next day with optional descriptions.
 - **Daily Reflections**: Add sections for Wins, Challenges, and Self-Reflections, with formatting options for bulleted or numbered lists.
-- **Habit Tracker**: Check off daily habits like meditation, workouts, and hydration.
+- **Habit Tracker**: Check off daily habits like meditation, workouts, Duolingo, and hydration.
 - **Podcast Notes**: Log podcast titles and learnings if you listened to one.
 - **Day Rating**: A slider to rate the day on a scale of 1 to 10.
-- **Gratitude Section**: Note things you’re grateful for each day.
+- **Gratitude Section**: Note things or people you’re grateful for each day.
 - **Markdown Generation**: Automatically generate a Markdown summary for easy journaling and copy it to your clipboard.

 ### 📅 Weekly Tracker